bekk/bekk-christmas/post/ml/fantasy-premier-league-with-data-science.md

 <sup>2</sup>We compare results from our models with the average human score for each round.
 This implicitly relies on the false premise that all human players can pick a brand-new squad (in practice, use a wildcard) every single round, so the machine scores should ideally be slightly devaluated.

-<sup>3</sup>Subtitutes are accounted for in the available budget, but are not subbed in should any of the players in the first XI not play.

-<sup>4</sup>The GitHub data is usually published 2-3 days after the last game of the round (which was played yesterday, on the 22nd).
+<sup>3</sup>The GitHub data is usually published 2-3 days after the last game of the round (which was played yesterday, on the 22nd).
 Further, since the Liverpool and West Ham match was postponed, the form data would be incomplete.